VitaZil/Booking/README.md

 - Add new apartment
 - Delete existing apartments
 - Edit existing apartments
-- User registration, login and logout functions
+- Register new user, login and logout

 ## Built With